SurfaceJS/surface/packages/@surface/custom-element/readme.md

 <span #for="[key, value] of Object.entries(host.items)">{key}: {value}</span>
 ```

-## Placeholder and Inject directives
+## Placeholder and Injection
 If you have already worked with a javascript framework then you should already be familiar with the concept of [transclusion](https://en.wikipedia.org/wiki/Transclusion).

 Transclusion means the inclusion of the content of one document within another document by reference.

 Html5 already provides this through slots.

-On @Surface/CustomElement, templates additionally provide the ability to inject the client's html into the component's shadowdom.
+On surface/custom-element, templates additionally provide the ability to inject the client's html into the component's shadowdom.

 ```html
 <!--my-element-->